-If you want the prestige of hardwood, but durability is your number one factor, you may opt for a high-performance hardwood.
+If you want the prestige of hardwood flooring, but durability is your number one factor, you may opt for a high-performance hardwood floor.
 For example, we offer a collection called Performance Plus, which is infused with acrylic for maximum dent resistance, and has our Lifetime Finish.
-The acrylic treatment makes these floors up to 2X harder than traditional wood flooring.
+The acrylic treatment makes these hardwood floors up to 2X harder than traditional wood flooring.
 Even naturally softer species, such as Cherry and Birch, are hard enough for high traffic spaces.

 Is hardwood flooring a good pick if I have pets?

 Yes, but take precautions.
 The type of wood species you choose for your hardwood floor affects how well it holds up to wear and tear (see above).
 You can also help ensure a beautiful-looking wood floor by keeping your pets’ nails trimmed, sweeping regularly to remove dirt, grit and fur, and wiping up spills and accidents as soon as they happen.